AliBazzi/IdentityServer4.Contrib.RedisStore/README.md

 1. for Key of the grant, the expiration is straight forward, it's set on the StringSet Redis operation as defined by identity server on the grant object.

-1. for Key(SubjectId), Key(SubjectId:ClientId) and Key(SubjectId:clientId:type) the expiration is not set, since the same and only store type is persisting the grants regardless of their type, not like the identity server 3, where it has multiple store for each grant type.
+1. for Key(SubjectId) and Key(SubjectId,ClientId) the expiration is not set, since the same and only store type is persisting the grants regardless of their type, not like the identity server 3, where it has multiple stores for each grant type. and we are setting expiration for Key(SubjectId,clientId,type) since this set for the same grant type, and client, so the keys are consistent here.

 ## Feedback